Jennifer Shahade: Personal life

 Shahade is married to Daniel Meirom.
 They live in Philadelphia and have a son, Fabian, born in 2017.
 In 2019, they created "Not Particularly Beautiful", an art installation that overlaid misogynist insults directed at women in chess over the squares of a chessboard.

-In February 2023, Shahade accused Alejandro Ramirez of sexually assaulting her twice, and stated that she had heard from other alleged victims.
-The United States Chess Federation and Saint Louis Chess Club are, as of February 2023, investigating Ramírez over the alleged sexual misconduct.
+In February 2023, Shahade accused Alejandro Ramírez of sexually assaulting her twice, and stated that she had heard from other alleged victims.
 On March 6, Ramírez resigned his affiliation with the Saint Louis Chess Club and the Saint Louis University chess team.
 The following day, The Wall Street Journal published an article corroborating Shahade's claims, finding based on interviews with eight women, that Ramírez had made unwelcome sexual advances towards them since 2011 and that the alleged behavior was an open secret.
+After investigations, the United States Chess Federation confirmed Ramírez's permanent ban from US Chess membership on May 24, 2023, and on October 2, 2023, the Saint Louis Chess Club's board of directors published a statement indicating Ramírez was forbidden from participating in any events affiliated with the Saint Louis Chess Club, standing behind the United States Chess Federation's decision to suspend Ramírez.